instructor-ai/instructor/docs/concepts/field_streaming.md

 When specifying a partial response model and setting streaming to true, the response from Instructor becomes a generator.
 As the generator yields results, you can iterate over these incremental updates.
 The last value yielded by the generator represents the completed extraction.

+!!! warning "Limited Validator Support"

-!!! warning "Important: Fewer validators are supported by `Partial` response models as streamed fields will natural raise validation errors"
+    Important: Fewer validators are supported by `Partial` response models as streamed fields will natural raise validation errors

+!!! note "Item Level Streaming"

-!!! note If you are looking for wider validator support or to stream out a list of completed objects one by one, take a look at [Multi-task Streaming](./lists.md).
+    If you are looking for wider validator support or to stream out a list of completed objects one by one, take a look at [Multi-task Streaming](./lists.md).

 Lets look at an example of streaming an extraction of conference information.